 Removing Physical Materials from Reserve

-Following the end of the semester, reserve materials are removed and personal copies are returned to you.
-If you are teaching the same course the following semester, your course reserves list will be carried forward and your materials will remain on reserve.
-If you do not want your course reserves list carried forward or you want to remove items from reserve before the end of the semester, please fill out the Remove from Course Reserves request form.
+After the semester ends, we remove reserve materials and return personal copies to you.
+If you plan to teach the same course the following semester, your course reserves list will be carried forward and your materials will remain on reserve.

 Frequently Asked Questions